anish1050/Document-Portal/README.md

 # Document-Portal
-A Portal to Upload and View your PDF Document
+A Portal to Upload your Pdf and Extract Text, Images, Tables & Flowcharts.